Celebrating Modern Jewish Living Through Food, Tradition, and Family

 The Backstory: The first time I made tuna stuffed tomatoes, I really […]-READ-MORE>

-Kosher beef sausages are savory and incredibly versatile for BBQ, casseroles, or boiled.
+Kosher veal sausages are savory and versatile whether grilled, baked, or boiled.
 Serve with all the fixings for a delicious lunch or casual dinner.